The current SEND Strategy was approved by Cabinet at the meeting in February 2017. Read the SEND Strategy 2017 to 2020

 March 2020 update

-Over the past few months Buckinghamshire County Council has been listening to children and young people, their parents, carers and families, to understand their needs and aspirations for the future.
+Over the past few months, the council has been listening to children and young people, their parents, carers and families, to understand their needs and aspirations for the future.
 They've also worked with professionals from health services, education, social care and the voluntary sector, gathering their ideas.

 In this consultation, they now invite you to comment on the work they've done so far, which will be the basis for a new SEND and Inclusion Strategy for 2020 to 2025.
 The strategy is being created jointly by Buckinghamshire families, public services and voluntary and community organisations.
 This Strategy is very important – it will shape their future plans for children and young people with SEND.

-This consultation closes on Tuesday 31 March 2020.
+This consultation closed on Tuesday 31 March 2020.

 February 2017 - approved